AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/alerts.md

 ---
 # [!DNL Alerts]

-The [!DNL Site-Wide Analysis Tool's] [!DNL Alerts] page displays Adobe Commerce Managed Alerts patches for the merchant.
+The [!DNL Site-Wide Analysis Tool's] [!UICONTROL Alerts] page displays Adobe Commerce Managed Alerts patches for the merchant.
 Adobe provides the [!DNL Managed Alerts] to track performance metrics using industry best practices.
 Reference the [Managed alerts for the Adobe Commerce](https://support.magento.com/hc/en-us/articles/360045806832-Managed-alerts-for-Adobe-Commerce) article in our [!DNL support knowledge base].

 ## When to use